NewSoupVi/ootr-custom-music-starter/README.md

 5. Tell Windows to open .seq files with CustomMusicStarter.bat (Double click on any .seq file and go from there)

 Now you should be able to double click a .seq file anywhere and it'll do all the steps automatically.

+The main directory should look like this:
+BizHawk-2.\*\\
+OoT-Randomizer\\
+Cosmetic.json
+CustomMusicStarter.bat
+CustomMusicStarter.py
+README.md
+settings.sav